AliceO2Group/WebUi/Framework/docs/guide/hyperscript-vnode.md

-# Guide - Hyperscript and vnode
+# Frontend - Hyperscript and vnode

 Web page view is described by the browser's DOM tree and can be manipulated using [DOM API](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 It can also be represented using HTML in a static and declarative way.
 Hyperscript is a similar representation but it is dynamic and uses Javascript function to represent a DOM element with its attributes and children.
 Here are the two equivalent representations, HTML and Hyperscript respectively: